Mom’s House

 Prioritize yourself.
 This isn’t about your adoptive parents, this isn’t your birth family, this is about you.
 I considered the concepts of ‘right’ and ‘wrong’ a lot in this process.
 Due to the nature of fundraising, this very personal piece of my life will be shown to the world: how will it look?
 Is this the ‘right’ thing to do?
 What message am I sending to the adoptee community?

-There’s no message – right and wrong is so obscure in uncharted territory.
+There is no message.
+Right and wrong is so obscure in uncharted territory.
 There’s only what you are okay with.
 If you have the opportunity to connect with your roots, you don’t even have to take it.
-Lots of circumstances out of your control got you to this point.
+Lots of circumstances out of your control got you to this point, but you’re in control now.
 It’s your life - decide what you want from it.